 - Zadar to The Island of Pag – Head to Pag and try the best cheese in Croatia, Paški Sir.
 This sheep milk cheese has won numerous international awards.
-You can take a tour of the Gligora Dairy and sample their excellent products.
-While on Pag, also pay a visit to the ancient Olive Groves of Lun and have a little wine and lunch at the wonderful Boškinac winery.
+You can tour Gligora Dairy and sample their excellent products.
+While on Pag, pay a visit to the ancient Olive Groves of Lun and have a little wine and lunch at the beautiful Boškinac winery.

 - Zadar to Split – The first thing you need to know is that the distance from Zadar to Split is 158 kilometers.
-The journey can take anywhere from 1 hour 40 minutes, or up to 4 hours if you go by bus along the old coastal road.
+The journey can take anywhere from 1 hour to 40 minutes, or up to 4 hours if you go by bus along the old coastal road.
 Here is what to do in Split.

-- Rafting and Kayaking the Zrmanja and Krupa Rivers – We always recommend rafting or kayaking on the crystal-clear waters of Croatia’s most beautiful rivers, especially if you are traveling Croatia with kids.
-A karst canyon surrounds the rivers, and the best part is anyone can do this activity.
-No experience necessary.
+- Rafting and Kayaking the Zrmanja and Krupa Rivers – We always recommend rafting or kayaking on the crystal-clear waters of Croatia’s most beautiful rivers, especially if you are traveling to Croatia with your kids.
 Rafting will get you up close and personal with nature, and you can even go swimming under the Krupa waterfalls.
+A karst canyon surrounds the rivers; the best part is anyone can do this activity.
+No experience is necessary.

 - Kornati Islands – Despite some lousy information online, there is no Zadar to Kornati Islands ferry.
 Sorry!

-Choose Octopus Transfers For Your Day Trip From Zadar In 2022 – Here Is Why
+Choose Octopus Transfers For Your Day Trip From Zadar – Here Is Why

 - We pride ourselves on our exemplary service, which we believe is the best in Croatia.
 Our Croatia Transfer service is safe, reliable, professional, and affordable.
 Our vehicles are modern, well-kept, and will exceed your expectations.